Frequently Asked Questions

 Enterprise companies move deliberately.
 Every change goes through more approval layers.
 Roadmap decisions involve more stakeholders.
 The responsiveness that made the product attractive diminishes.

-4. The "Integration Tax"
+4. The "integration tax"

 Products acquired by platforms often require deeper investment in that platform.
 Already using HubSpot?
 You might find Qualified's Salesforce integration getting prioritized over HubSpot features.
 Using a different CRM entirely?
 Expect declining support.